 The transferability of credits you earn at Montes HealthCare College is at the complete discretion of an institution to which you may seek to transfer.
 Acceptance of the certificate you earn in the Medical Assistant Program, Medical Coding & Billing Program, Phlebotomy Technician Program, or Limited Phlebotomy Technician Program is also at the complete discretion of the institution to which you may seek to transfer.
 If the certificate that you earn at this institution is not accepted at the institution to which you seek to transfer, you may be required to repeat some or all your coursework at that institution.
 For this reason, you should make certain that your attendance at this institution will meet your educational goals.
-This may include contacting an institution to which you may seek to transfer after attending Montes HealthCare College to determine if your certificate will transfer.
+This may include contacting an institution to which you may seek to transfer.